numberly/flask-graphite/docs/configuration.rst

 How to configure Flask-Graphite?
 --------------------------------

-You can configure Flask-Graphite through the application's configuration.
+You can configure Flask-Graphite through the Flask application's configuration.

-The ``FLASK_GRAPHITE_`` namespace will be fetched for the application's configuration and used as Flask-Graphite own configuration.
+The ``FLASK_GRAPHITE_`` namespace will be fetched from the application's configuration and used as Flask-Graphite own configuration.

 Configuration keys